Kyuu-Ji/htb-write-up/book/write-up-book.md

 name=test1&email=admin%40book.htb      1&password=Test123
 ```

-Now the login with _admin@book.htb_ and the given password works, as the whitespaces get truncated.
+Now the login with _admin[@]book.htb_ and the given password works, as the whitespaces get truncated.
 The login also works on the _/admin_ page:

 ![Library Admin Panel](book_web-4.png)